IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 ## Performance

-`PermutationSymmetricTensor`s should be used mainly to save memory as explained above.
+`SymmetricTensor`s should be used mainly to save memory as explained above.
 In exchange, they sacrifice the performance of indexing.
 However, as we shall see, also many basic operations on symmetric tensors outperform those applied to full arrays, if the dimensionality is sufficiently large.

 ```julia
 using BenchmarkTools